When will the next opportunity be for public involvement?

 Under Indiana law, municipalities establish an annual budget that is reviewed and adopted by the City Council.
 In recent years, the Council has set a $1.10 tax rate ceiling (meaning Noblesville property owners pay $1.10 for every $100 of assessed valuation to the City).
 Tax rates from other overlapping units (county, school corporation, township) also contribute to property owners total tax bills, which are subject to Indiana’s Constitutional property tax caps.

-The $1.10 annual tax rate may need to be adjusted, starting in four or five years, after Phase 1 construction is complete and construction in Phases 2 and 3 are well underway, and any necessary property tax levies for repayment of bonds are set and approved by the State.
+The $1.10 annual tax rate may need to be adjusted in future years, after construction is complete and any necessary property tax levies for repayment of bonds are set and approved by the State.
 However, many factors are still in play that may diminish the need for a future property tax rate adjustment.
+This includes use of cash reserves— accumulated through many years of conservative fiscal stewardship of public funds and anticipation of this project—that can be paid to decrease the cost of the initial borrowing and future years' property tax levies.
 The City is committed to pursuing all available and appropriate avenues to fund this project while keeping taxes low and delivering essential public services.